raupadhyaya04/ECU33143/README.md

 # ECU33143
-Final Project + any other code I do within my Big Data for Economics Module
+This is a project I'm taking as part of my Big Data in Economics Module.

+Research question is primarily surrounding Cryptocurrency pricing in comparison to macroeconomic indicators.